Honey, Our Kids Are Nonexistent

 Scorpius whistled as he and Al entered the Slytherin dungeons.
 "I thought guys were supposed to be the ones all hot-and-bothered by sports."

 All Al could do was shrug.
-Like Rosie had said, it would all be decided tomorrow, anyway.
+As Rose had said, it would all be decided tomorrow, anyway.

 The noise was deafening on all sides.
-The crowd was merely a sea of maroon, yellow, blue, and green.
-The banners whipped around on this particularly breezy summer day, making more slightly challenging flying conditions.
+The crowd was merely a sea of maroon, yellow, cobalt, and green.
+The banners whipped around on this particularly breezy summer day, making for more slightly challenging flying conditions.